01 of 06

 Tiffany originals are some of the most beautiful lamps in the world, so it is no wonder that those designs have been copied.
 This large 1960s reproduction lamp signed Tiffany Studios New York Fruit no. 1519 on the shade with a signed reproduction Tiffany base sold for $5,400 (not including buyer's premium) in December 2014.
 The condition is excellent, with the shade measuring 24 inches in diameter.

-This is another example where the large size, exquisite coloring, pattern on the shade, and an interesting base no doubt added value to the piece, even though it was auctioned as a reproduction of a Tiffany design.Continue to 5 of 5 below.
+This is another example where the large size, exquisite coloring, the pattern on the shade, and an interesting base no doubt added value to the piece, even though it was auctioned as a reproduction of a Tiffany design.Continue to 6 of 6 below.

 Reproduction Tiffany Woodbine on Green Lamp Sold for $3,000